lewangdev/shanghai-lockdown-covid-19/README.md

 Shanghai is divided by the Huangpu River into two parts, the Pudong area, and the Puxi area.
 Pudong's lockdown began on 28/03/2022 firstly, and Puxi started its shutdown on 01/04/2022.

-__Shanghai Government has announced its city-wide lockdowns will be gradually lifted from 1 June on 16/05/2022, after 15 out of 16 districts achieving "social dynamic Zero-Covid cases".
-My place alse reopened on the same day, but with some limits.__
+Shanghai Government has announced its city-wide lockdowns will be gradually lifted from 1 June on 16/05/2022, after 15 out of 16 districts achieving "social dynamic Zero-Covid cases".
+My place alse reopened on the same day, but with some limits.

+__Shanghai returned to normal on 1 June, the epidemic wave in the city is under control effectively and this project has stopped updating at 2 June.__

 Data files can be found in directory [data](https://github.com/lewangdev/shanghai-lockdown-covid-19/tree/main/data), including: